Jeffrey Hopp: Career

+Personal life

+Jeffrey Hopp has been married twice, First to Margaret Covey(1972-1989), and has two children from the first marriage,Cristy(Born 1974) and Brendan(Born 1978), then to Vanessa Pollock(2008-2016), they had no children.

+Currently, Jeffrey is retired and living on the Gold Coast, where he has chosen to retire.

 Other activities

 Hopp was also the founder of The Fundraising Group Pty Ltd in Australia and School Fundraising Group Limited.
 The Australian company was established in 1989 and the New Zealand company in 2011 helping schools in both countries raise funds to improve their facilities.
 Hopp is fully retired from this business and no longer has any association with the present company.
 Hopp has received many awards and acknowledgment for his charity and community work.